Skip to content

 What is LTV?

-The phrase ‘LTV’ stands for loan to value.
-It’s a percentage lenders use to describe how much of a property’s total value is being borrowed as a mortgage.
+LTV stands for loan to value.
+It’s a percentage lenders use to describe how much of a property’s total value you're borrowing with a mortgage.
+For example, if you're buying a £250,000 home and borrowing £225,000, your LTV is 90%.
+The remaining £25,000 (10%) is your deposit.

 Loan to value (LTV) is the percentage you borrow against your home.
 For a £250,000 home with a £25,000 deposit, the LTV is 90%.